 Our range of attractions along our gorgeous Swansea Prom will be open just in time to make the most of the summer sun!

 Fancy a few rounds of Crazy Golf?
-Southend Gardens is open 11am – 5pm weekends and school holidays.
+Southend Gardens is Open 11.00am – 5.00pm each weekend until 26 September.

-Singleton Boating Lake is now open 11am-5pm every weekend and throughout the school holidays – look out for the colourful, new car pedalos!
+Singleton Boating Lake is now Open 11.00am – 5.00pm each weekend until 26 September – look out for the colourful, new car pedalos!

-You can also cool off and make a splash at Blackpill Lido, opening on 29 May and will be open 9am-5pm every day until the end of August.
+You can also cool off and make a splash at Blackpill Lido, opening on 29 May and will be open 9am-5pm every day until 26 September.

 Sites are operating in line with Welsh Government Guidelines and have appropriate measures in place, find full information on Swansea Prom here.